Byng High School

 Byng High School is a public secondary school in Byng, Oklahoma, United States.
-It serves grades 10-12 for the Byng Public Schools.
+It serves grades 10–12 for the Byng Public Schools.
 In April 2024, a proposed school bond was passed with voter approval of 75.54%.
-The bond, which valued $29 million dollars, was for a new safe room, a band and weight room, improved agriculture classrooms, a new athletic field house (planned to include lockers, concessions, and restrooms), a refurbished track, and new tennis courts.
+The bond, which valued $29 million, was for a new safe room, a band and weight room, improved agriculture classrooms, a new athletic field house (planned to include lockers, concessions, and restrooms), a refurbished track, and new tennis courts.

 Another bond of $550,000 for newer school buses also passed with similar voter approval rates.

 Academics

 This school offers a two-year Chickasaw language course.